 The exponential increase of digital solutions did not see an equal increase in coding talent.
 Therefore, an enormous shortfall of talent existed.
 This would have stifled business innovation and would have risked a very unbalanced marketplace.

 Seeing this issue, companies such as Salesforce and ServiceNow entered into the marketplace, deciding to create applications so that they could be configured and designed through graphical interfaces rather than traditional computer programming.
 Infrastructure, e.g. servers, had already been abstracted and moved offsite so companies could focus on platforms.
 The introduction of SaaS saw an extra layer of abstraction on top of PaaS (Platform as a Service).
 Coding of databases, web servers, mobile support and more could now be passed on to another company.
-At the same time, these companies provided a platform that companies where companies could focus on creating immediate results.
+At the same time, these companies provided a platform where companies could focus on creating immediate results.

 This revolutionized the whole marketplace and sparked what many have termed the fourth industrial revolution.
 The abstraction of the significant barriers to entry allowed smaller companies new possibilities that otherwise would never have been possible.
 Suddenly the lack of coding talent also became less of a hindrance to growth than it had once been.
 Making applications much easier to change saw the birth of a new type of application builder: the citizen developer.